Picture of Alessandra Marino

 Teaching interests

-I have contributed to the D325 module in Geography, working on the politics of knowledge production.
-I am currently involved in the re-write of DST216 (Environmental Studies).
+I have contributed to the D325 module, working on the politics of knowledge production; DST216 in Environmental Studies.

 Projects